 What is RefWorks?

-RefWorks is a Web-based bibliography and database manager that enables you to:
+RefWorks is a web-based citation manager that enables you to:

 How do I connect to RefWorks?

-How do I access the full text of citations in my RefWorks account?
+How do I access full text for citations in my RefWorks account?

 What online databases work with RefWorks?

-Note: If your Internet browser is set to block pop-ups, then this preference will have to be disabled in order for Direct Export to RefWorks to work properly.
+Note: If your browser is set to block pop-ups, you must disable this setting in order for direct exports to RefWorks to work properly.

 Will the Library Catalog work with RefWorks?

-How do I import my records from EndNote and ProCite?
+How do I import my records from EndNote and Zotero?

-To import your records from EndNote and Procite, please refer to the instructions found at Converting from Other Bibliographic Management Programs.
+To import your records from EndNote, Zotero, and other citation managers see Converting from Other Bibliographic Management Programs.

 What stylesheets are available?

-RefWorks supports hundreds of "output styles" or stylesheets for formatting bibliographies including APA, MLA, Chicago, and Turabian.
-A complete list of styles is available on the Output Style List.
+RefWorks supports hundreds of output styles for formatting citations and bibliographies including APA, MLA, Chicago, and Turabian.
+For details, see the Output Style List.